KevinNourian/Risk/README.md

 # Domain Knowledge
-I have no experience with space travel or alternate dimensions.
+I have no experience with financial data.
 I may have overlooked parts of the data that may have been most important and I may have given importance to parts that may have had little significance.

 # Conclusions
->* **The Analysis of the Data:** I reviewed approximately 50,000,000 datapoints in 5 tables related to clients in the Home Credit Default Risk Assessment dataset. <br>
+>* **The Analysis of the Data:*** I reviewed approximately 50,000,000 datapoints in 5 tables related to clients in the Home Credit Default Risk Assessment dataset. <br>
 >* **The Goal of the Project:** The goal of this project was to find a model that could predict if a client will default on a loan.
 I further wanted to make this determination with as few feature and in the most transparent manner possible.<br>
 >* **Missing Data:** There was a great deal of missing data in many of the features.
 I imputed this missing data by assigning a random number to the numerical columns and labeling missing categorical data with the text, "UNKNOWN"."  <br>
 >* **Models:** I utilized the following models: Logistic Regression, Random Forest, Light Gradient Boosting Machine (LGBM).